vanus-labs/docs/content/cloud-docs/sink/mysql/setup.md

 ### MySQL Connection Settings

-Enter all the following information in Vanus Cloud.
+Enter all the following information in Vanus Connect.
 - Host - The IP address of your MySQL Server.
 - Port - The Port of your MySQL Server: 3306.
 - Username - A Username with the following permissions INSERT, UPDATE, DELETE.